|

 Section Three: The Barking Laws and the Courts

-Section Five: The Cure
+Section Five: The Noise Activist's Guide

 Section Six: More Info on Chronic Barking